parsaeisa/Notes/Software engineering/readme.md

 * deployment managing tool
 * [To be completed]

+### CAP Theorem

+In the CAP theorem we have:
+- **C** as consistency.
+This factor guarantees that all nodes in a system are seing same data at a same time.
+- **A** as Availability.
+This factor says that any request to a system at any time should have a response.
+The response can be inaccurate.
+- **P** as partition tolerant.
+When the connection between nodes are interrupted (Network partitions), the system's functionality should not break.

+The CAP theorem says that we can have at most two out of these three items.

+The P ( partition tolerant) is being handled oftenly and the main trade-of is between consistency and availability.

+In financial applications the **C** is often more important than **A**.

+There are three patterns for consistencty:
+- Weak consistency
+- Eventual consistency
+- Strong consistency

 ### Solution design

 One of the main mindsets that is helpful is in removing redundants.